LithiumHou/SigXTalk/vignettes/Demo_HNSCC.md

 RecTFDB <- readRDS("./datasets/RT_layer2.rds") %>% distinct(from, to, .keep_all = T)
 TFTGDB <- readRDS("./datasets/TT_layer3.rds") %>% distinct(from, to, .keep_all = T)
 allgenes <- rownames(SeuratObj@assays$RNA$data)

+# Filter the databases using the genes expressed in the dataset
 RecTFDB <- Filter_DB(RecTFDB,allgenes)
 TFTGDB <- Filter_DB(TFTGDB, allgenes)
 # The filtered databases are prepared